 - supply industrial cannabis seed and processed cannabis seed to authorised persons.

-If you hold any of the above licences, you must maintain records of your activities, including any industrial cannabis in your possession and when and how much you plant.
+You will need to maintain records of your activities, including any industrial cannabis in your possession and when and how much you plant.